Revision Date: 10/25/2021

 - Provide for a just and fair award at the lowest possible cost.

-Requisition items for purchase – make the requisition tell a complete story
+Requisition items for bids – make the requisition tell a complete story

 Any item or combination of items whose total value exceeds $5,000 and is not exempt from bidding must be sent to the required number of vendors for quotations or bids.
 Requisition must contain a numerical list of desired items with complete specifications.
 A vendor list should be attached with an estimated total price indicated.
 It is not necessary to list individual prices.